npr/metalogger/README.md

 Where the arguments of the initialization are:

 1. `plugin`: short name of the implemented logging plugin.
-Current implementations include:  ('ain2', 'util', 'npmlog', 'log').
+Current implementations include:  ('ain2', 'util', 'npmlog', 'log', 'loggly', 'sumologic').
 If you skip this value or pass `null`, it will default to the value of the environmental variable NODE_LOGGER_PLUGIN

     Full current list can be checked, at runtime, by issuing: